Dual Degree & Certificate Programs

 Earl E. Bakken Center for Spirituality & Healing

 The Certificate program is structured as part-time, with most courses offered online in fall, spring, and summer semesters.
-Students apply during their PD1 or PD2 years, take 5 credits registered under their PharmD career, and then complete the remaining 7 credits registered under the Graduate career after being admitted to the Certificate.
-Regardless of which career you register under, the College of Pharmacy will still count all CSPH courses toward the 15 credits of electives required.
+Students apply during their P1 or P2 years, take 5 credits registered under their PharmD career, and then complete the remaining 7 credits registered under the Graduate career after being admitted to the Certificate.
+Regardless of which career you register under, the College of Pharmacy will still count all CSPH courses toward the elective credits required.

 Program Information